abstractsins/envelope-budget/README.md

 ```javascript
 /utilities/debit/?amount=60
 ```
 and then the balance in the 'utilities' envelope would return 40.
-LEt's also say you overpaid you phone bill last month and they're crediting you 20.
+Let's also say you overpaid you phone bill last month and they're crediting you 20.
 ```javascript
 /utilities/credit/?amount=20
 ```
 The new balance of 'utilities' would return 60.

-**TRANSFER BALANCE**
+`TRANSFER BALANCE`

 Includes a special function which will transfer a specified value from one envelope to another.
 This uses a `POST` route, but takes additional parameters.
 It is accessed like so:
 ```javascript
 transfer/:from/:to/?amount=number